datreant/datreant/docs/Sim.rst

 Using Sims to dissect trajectories
 ==================================

-**Sim** objects are designed to store datasets that were obtained from a single simulation, and they give a direct interface to trajectory data by way of the `MDAnalysis <http://mdanalysis.googlecode.com>`__ **Universe** object.
+**Sim** objects are designed to store datasets that are obtained from a single simulation, and they give a direct interface to trajectory data by way of the `MDAnalysis <http://mdanalysis.googlecode.com>`__ **Universe** object.